Stone Dragon Strength Training - Personal Training

 schedule will allow for more

-to be hit or for
+muscle groups to be hit or for

 the same muscle groups to be worked